Kiss (band)

-Kiss (stylized as KIϟϟ) is an American rock band formed in New York City in 1973 by Paul Stanley (vocals, rhythm guitar), Gene Simmons (vocals, bass), Ace Frehley (lead guitar, vocals), and Peter Criss (drums, vocals).
-Known for their face paint and stage outfits, the group rose to prominence in the mid-1970s with shock rock-style live performances which featured fire-breathing, blood-spitting, smoking guitars, shooting rockets, levitating drum kits, and pyrotechnics.
-The band has gone through several lineup changes, with Stanley and Simmons remaining the only consistent members.
-The current lineup consists of Stanley, Simmons, guitarist Tommy Thayer and drummer Eric Singer.
+Kiss (commonly styled in all caps) was an American rock band formed in New York City in 1973 by Paul Stanley (vocals, rhythm guitar), Gene Simmons (vocals, bass guitar), Ace Frehley (lead guitar, vocals) and Peter Criss (drums, vocals).
+Known for their face paint and stage outfits, the group rose to prominence in the mid-1970s with shock rock–style live performances that featured fire-breathing, blood-spitting, smoking guitars, shooting rockets, levitating drum kits and pyrotechnics.
+The band went through several lineup changes, with Stanley and Simmons remaining the only consistent members.
+The final lineup consisted of Stanley, Simmons, Tommy Thayer (lead guitar, vocals) and Eric Singer (drums, vocals).

-With their makeup and costumes, the band members took on the personae of comic book-style characters: the Starchild (Stanley), the Demon (Simmons), the Spaceman or Space Ace (Frehley), and the Catman (Criss).
-Due to creative differences, Criss departed the band in 1980 and Frehley in 1982, though both would return later.

-In 1983, Kiss began performing without makeup and costumes, marking the beginning of the band's "unmasked" era that would last for over a decade.
-The band experienced a commercial resurgence during this era, with the 1983 platinum-certified album Lick It Up successfully introducing them to a new generation of fans, and its music videos receiving regular airplay on MTV.
-Eric Carr, who had replaced Criss in 1980, died in 1991 of heart cancer and was replaced by Eric Singer.
-In response to a wave of Kiss nostalgia in the mid-1990s, the original lineup reunited in 1996, which also saw the return of its makeup and stage costumes.
-The resulting reunion tour was highly successful, grossing $143.7 million, making it the band's most successful tour to date.
-Criss and Frehley subsequently left the band again, and have been replaced by Singer and Tommy Thayer, respectively.
-The band has continued with its original stage makeup, with Singer and Thayer using the original Catman and Spaceman makeup, respectively.
-In September 2018, Kiss announced that, after 45 years of recording and performing,they would embark on their final tour, the End of the Road World Tour, which started in January 2019 and is currently set to conclude in 2023.
+With their makeup and costumes, the band members took on the personas of comic book-style characters: the Starchild (Stanley), the Demon (Simmons), the Spaceman or Space Ace (Frehley), and the Catman (Criss).
+During the second half of the 1970s, Kiss became one of America's most successful rock bands and a pop culture phenomenon.
+The band's commercial success declined during the early 1980s; however, it experienced a resurgence in 1983 when the band members began performing without makeup and costumes, marking the beginning of the band's "unmasked" era that would last until 1996.
+The first album of this era, 1983's platinum-certified Lick It Up, successfully introduced the band to a new generation of fans, and its music videos received regular airplay on MTV.
+In response to a wave of Kiss nostalgia in the mid-1990s, the original lineup reunited in 1996; at this time, the band resumed using makeup and stage costumes.
+The resulting 1996–1997 reunion tour was the band's most successful, grossing $143.7 million.
+In January 2019, Kiss began its final worldwide tour, and the band retired after performing its final show in New York City in December 2023.